sjdonado/hackathon-mqtt-kotlin/README.md

 # Requirements
 * Users authentication (sign up and login)
 * Generate and read QR codes
-* Connect to API REST with a authenticated user for create things and create credentials
+* Connect to API REST with an authenticated user to create things and create credentials
-* With the ssl credentials gotten connect to MQTT server
+* Connect to MQTT server with the ssl credentials gotten previously
 * Subscribe to topics and send messages